Vasanthkarri/Quiz-App-6/README.md

-* In the project I learned Quiz App click on option on "button" it triggers and automatically passes the next question by using currentquestion variable and options also
+* In the project I learned Quiz App click on option on "button" it triggers and automatically passes the next question by using 'currentquestion' variable and 'answeroptions' also

 ![image](https://github.com/Vasanthkarri/Quiz-App-6/assets/95275323/b3e4150d-16d7-49f1-821e-40413305448e)